-\paragraph{Results.} We instantiate this setup on a small but realistic fragment set built from four high--resolution PDB structures (1CRN, 1UBQ, 2PTC, 4HHB), from which our preprocessing pipeline extracts 929 central--residue frames with a 26--dimensional local context.
-We train the same conditional backbone under three likelihood parameterisations on $\SSS^3$: a naive wrapped Gaussian via the raw exponential chart (\textsc{Exp (raw)}), an RC--corrected exponential prior (\textsc{RC--Exp}), and an RC prior with a Balanced--Exponential chart at dial $\alpha = 0.5$ (\textsc{RC--bExp}$_{0.5}$).
-Encoder/decoder architectures, optimizer, and training budget are identical across runs.\\
+\paragraph{Results.} We instantiate this setup on a small but realistic fragment set built from four high-resolution PDB structures (1CRN, 1UBQ, 2PTC, 4HHB), from which our preprocessing pipeline extracts 929 central-residue frames with a 26-dimensional local context.
+We train the same conditional backbone model under three likelihood parameterizations on $S^3$: a naive wrapped Gaussian via the raw exponential chart (\textsc{Exp (raw)}), an RC--corrected exponential prior (\textsc{RC--Exp}), and an RC prior with a Balanced--Exponential chart at dial $\alpha = 0.5$ (\textsc{RC--bExp}$_{0.5}$).
+Encoder/decoder architectures, optimizer, and training budget are identical across runs.

-Table~\ref{tab:protein_rc} summarises test performance.
-On this dataset the wrapped \textsc{Exp (raw)} baseline attains a test NLL of $2.60$~nats and a mean geodesic frame error of $1.13$~rad ($64.7^\circ$).
-Replacing the tangent base by its RC counterpart while keeping the chart fixed (\textsc{RC--Exp}) reduces the test NLL to $0.87$~nats with essentially unchanged orientation error ($1.12$~rad, $64.4^\circ$), indicating that the curvature--aware radial parameterisation is substantially easier to fit than the naive wrapped Gaussian.
-Swapping the chart to a Balanced--Exponential map at $\alpha = 0.5$ (\textsc{RC--bExp}$_{0.5}$) leaves the fit essentially unchanged (test NLL $0.91$~nats, error $1.17$~rad, $67.1^\circ$), in line with the RC invariance results of Sec.~\ref{sec:rc}: changing $\alpha$ only affects the scalar Jacobian bookkeeping, not the geodesic--radial law realised on $\SSS^3$.
-Preliminary inspection of posterior geodesic radii $R = d(p,q)$ shows that all RC models concentrate mass in a similar, physically plausible band around $R \approx 1$--$1.5$~rad, with no evident degeneracies.
-While we do not measure gradient variance or CNF NFEs in this experiment, the near--identical likelihoods of \textsc{RC--Exp} and \textsc{RC--bExp}$_{0.5}$ support the interpretation of Balanced--Exponential charts as a conditioning dial that can be turned without sacrificing data fit, and suggest that the variance and stiffness reductions predicted by Theorems~\ref{thm:variance}--\ref{thm:cnf} should carry over when the same RC priors are used inside SE(3)--style latent flows.
+Table~\ref{tab:protein_rc} summarizes test performance.
+On this dataset the wrapped \textsc{Exp (raw)} baseline attains a test NLL of $2.60$ nats and a mean geodesic frame error of $1.13$ rad ($64.7^\circ$).
+Replacing the tangent base by its RC counterpart while keeping the chart fixed (\textsc{RC--Exp}) reduces the test NLL to $1.87$ nats with essentially unchanged orientation error ($1.12$ rad, $64.4^\circ$), indicating that the curvature-aware radial parameterization is substantially easier to fit than the naive wrapped Gaussian.
+Swapping the chart to a Balanced--Exponential map at $\alpha = 0.5$ (\textsc{RC--bExp}$_{0.5}$) leaves the fit essentially unchanged (test NLL $0.91$ nats, error $1.17$ rad, $67.1^\circ$), in line with the RC invariance results of Sec.~3: changing $\alpha$ only affects the scalar Jacobian bookkeeping, not the geodesic--radial law realized on $S^3$.
+Preliminary inspection of posterior geodesic radii $R = d(p,q)$ shows that all RC models concentrate mass in a similar, physically plausible band around $R \approx 1$--$1.5$ rad, with no evident degeneracies.
+While we do not measure gradient variance or CNF NFEs in this experiment, the near-identical likelihoods of \textsc{RC--Exp} and \textsc{RC--bExp}$_{0.5}$ support the interpretation of Balanced--Exponential charts as a ``conditioning dial'' that can be turned without sacrificing data fit, and suggest that the variance and stiffness reductions predicted by Theorems~\ref{thm:chart-variance-supp}--\ref{thm:cnf} should carry over when the same RC priors are used inside SE(3)-style latent flows.